 Bioasis Technologies Inc. Announces Shareholder Webinar

-/EIN News/ -- NEW HAVEN, Conn., Dec.
-14, 2022 (GLOBE NEWSWIRE) -- BIOASIS TECHNOLOGIES INC. (TSXV:BTI) (OTCQB:BIOAF), (the “Company” or “Bioasis”), a multi-asset rare and orphan disease biopharmaceutical company developing clinical stage programs based on epidermal growth factors and a differentiated, proprietary xB3 ™ platform for delivering therapeutics across the blood-brain barrier (“BBB”) and the treatment of central nervous system (“CNS”) disorders in areas of high unmet medical need, today is pleased to announce that it will be holding an investor call on Tuesday, December 20th, 2022 at 11:00am EST to discuss the recently announced merger with Midatech Pharma plc.
-All investors are welcome to attend and can find the web link on the Company’s website at www.bioasis.us.
+NEW HAVEN, Conn., Dec.
+14, 2022 (GLOBE NEWSWIRE) -- BIOASIS TECHNOLOGIES INC. BTI BIOAF, (the "Company" or "Bioasis"), a multi-asset rare and orphan disease biopharmaceutical company developing clinical stage programs based on epidermal growth factors and a differentiated, proprietary xB3 ™ platform for delivering therapeutics across the blood-brain barrier ("BBB") and the treatment of central nervous system ("CNS") disorders in areas of high unmet medical need, today is pleased to announce that it will be holding an investor call on Tuesday, December 20th, 2022 at 11:00am EST to discuss the recently announced merger with Midatech Pharma plc.
+All investors are welcome to attend and can find the web link on the Company's website at www.bioasis.us.

 When: December 20, 2022, 11:00 am EST (US and Canada)